 3.2.2.
-When work begins at 16:00 or later
+WHEN WORK BEGINS AT 16:00 OR LATER

 Shop workers who turn up for work at 16:00 or later shall receive payment for 5 minutes for each hour they work (though for a minimum of 15 minutes) with respect to refreshment breaks that are not utilised.
-Employees who work 41⁄2 hours or longer, however, shall be entitled to a full 1-hour meal break.
+Employees who work 4.5 hours or longer, however, shall be entitled to a full 1-hour meal break.

 3.2.3.
-Other meal and refreshment breaks
+OTHER MEAL AND COFFEE BREAKS